 Where it is decided to provide a pupil with SEND support, the parents will be notified, although parents will have already been involved in forming the assessment of needs as outlined above.
-All teachers and support staff who work with the pupil will be made aware of their needs, the

 All teachers and support staff who work with the pupil will be made aware of their needs, the outcomes sought, the support provided and any teaching strategies or approaches that are required.
 The support and intervention provided should be selected to meet the outcomes identified for the pupil.